softcite/software-mentions/README.md

 |         500          |     Indicate an internal service error, further described by a provided message           |
 |         503          |     The service is not available, which usually means that all the threads are currently used                       |

-A `503` error normally means that all the threads available to GROBID are currently used for processing concurrent requests.
+A `503` error normally means that all the threads available to Softcite service are currently used for processing concurrent requests.
 The client need to re-send the query after a wait time that will allow the server to free some threads.
 The wait time depends on the service and the capacities of the server, we suggest 1 seconds for the `processSoftwareText` service.

 Using ```curl``` POST/GET requests with some __text__: